perceivelab/knowledge-discovery-course/index.md

 ## NEWS

+- Apr 08, 2022 - Reminder: today we will have the practical class.
+The lesson starts at 3 pm until 6 pm.
+Do not forget to bring your own laptop.
+Room: "Aula A"
+- Apr 08, 2022 - The slides for CNN topic have been updated.
 - Mar 25, 2022 - Reminder: today we will have the practical class.
 The lesson starts at 3 pm until 6 pm.
 Do not forget to bring your own laptop.
 - Mar 14, 2022 - Students are invited to create a personal github account (to save their homeworks).
 A guideline on how to use Github is available at [Link](https://drive.google.com/file/d/16NZEy-1Uo_gZGW-5ooNRh7EU6w-JA9vD/view?usp=sharing)
 - Mar 14, 2022 - There will not be class on Wednesday 16th March 2022.
 Next class is on Friday 18th March 2022